envoyproxy/gateway/docs/design/authentication_policy.md

     name: httpbin
 ```

 JWT Bearer token will be translate to Envoy's JWT authentication filter.
-The JWKS URI need to be translated to a separate cluster for JWKS fetch and refersh.
+The JWKS URI need to be translated to a separate cluster for JWKS fetch and refresh.